GeordyJ/log_lammps_reader/README.md

 Log LAMMPS Reader is a high-performance Rust library and Python extension for reading LAMMPS log files and converting them into DataFrames using the [Polars](https://pola.rs/) library.
 This project leverages [PyO3](https://pyo3.rs/) to create a Python module that interfaces with Rust code, ensuring both speed and efficiency.

 This package returns a polars DataFrame allowing the user to use powerful data manipulations (e.g filters) provided through polars.
+The user can specify which specific thermo output given by `run` or `mimimize` that is required.

+It also has the ability to get the lines in the log file that start with a certain string prefix, like `fix` or `print` extremely quickly using rust backend.
+This can be parsed using python to get information about the parameters set for the simulation.

 ## Features